ThePoultryMan/Lanterns-Belong-On-Walls/README.md

 ## Side Effects

 In vanilla Minecraft, lanterns will break if their base block is destroyed, but in this mod, lanterns will float regardless.
-I plan to fix this in a later version, as soon as I figure out how.
+I plan to fix this in a later version, ~~as soon as I figure out how~~.

 ## Compatibility